boonyhow/BulkPB-analysis/README.md

 # Bulk & PseudoBulk RNA-seq Analysis Pipeline

-This repository contains a modular pipeline for downloading, preprocessing, and analyzing transcriptomic data from bulk and pseudo-bulk RNA-seq sources.
+This repository contains the full set of code used to analyze transcriptomic differences between matched bulk RNA-seq and pseudo-bulk (PB) RNA-seq data.
+The pipeline is modular and flexible — while it is designed for comprehensive end-to-end analysis, users are encouraged to extract and adapt individual components for their own scientific workflows.

 ---